MaterializeInc/materialize/doc/developer/design/20210401_volatile_sources.md

 changing our notion of volatility, until such time as we allow specifying volatility information in `CREATE SOURCE` statements.

+### Automated volatility violation detection

+Relying on users to properly declare their sources as volatile or nonvolatile is always going to be error prone.
+Unfortunately this problem is inherent to interfacing with external systems; we just can't make guarantees that those systems will uphold the properties they claim to support, or that users claim they will support.

+Still, in many cases, we might be able to assist in detecting volatility violations.
+We could spot-check the data across instances of the same source occasionally, for example, and report any errors that we notice.
+We could periodically query the Kafka broker for its retention settings and surface any misconfigurations.
+We could remember a file's inode and size, and complain if either has changed after Materialize restarts.

 ## Alternatives

 ### Forced materialization